Active Stirling Limited

 - To respond to correspondence you send to us and fulfil the requests you make to us, (for example: service requests, brochure requests or information about specific sports activities);

-- To provide information on our services (for example Gym opening times, All In membership prices).
+- To provide information on our services (for example Gym opening times, membership prices).

 - To analyse, evaluate and improve our products and services so that your visit and use of our website, applications, customer service and bookings functions are more useful and enjoyable (we will generally use data amalgamated from many people so that it cannot identify you personally);